oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/fmw-domain-home-in-image/_index.md

 The following prerequisites must be met prior to running the create domain script:

 * Make sure the WebLogic Kubernetes Operator is running.
-* The operator requires FMW Infrastructure 12.2.1.3.0 with patch 29135930 applied or FMW Infrastructure 12.2.1.4.0.
+* The operator requires an image with either FMW Infrastructure 12.2.1.3.0 with patch 29135930 applied or FMW Infrastructure 12.2.1.4.0.
   For details on how to obtain or create the image, refer to [FMW Infrastructure domains]({{< relref "/userguide/managing-fmw-domains/fmw-infra/#obtaining-the-fmw-infrastructure-image" >}}).
 * Create a Kubernetes Namespace for the domain unless you intend to use the default namespace.